sahmaragaev/novawriting/README.md

 ## API Configuration

 The app expects the backend API to be running at `http://localhost:8081`.

+- In development, API requests are proxied through Vite to avoid CORS issues (configured in `vite.config.js`)
-You can change this in `src/config.js` if needed.
+- The API base URL can be changed in `src/config.js` if needed
+- API authentication is handled via the `X-API-Key` header

 ## Usage